CodeAndWeb/ngx-translate.org/src/content/docs/20-reference/40-translate-loader-api.md

 ## API Description

-The `getTranslation()` receives the language code as input and has to return an Observable that resolves to a translation object.
+The `getTranslation()` method receives the language code as input and needs to return an Observable that resolves to a translation object.

 ~~~json
 {